jerickjoe111/launch-school/JS230/02_asynchrony_and_events.md

 - The first and most obvious problem with pure callbacks is that it is easy ending up with **multi-level callbacks**, one nested in each other, which makes code difficult to read: Promises reinvent this nested callback mess as a more linear _promise chain_, much easier to read and understand.
 - The other major problem is **error handling**.
 If an asynchronous callback function throws an exception, there is no way for that exception to propagate back to the caller function: this is way pure callback-based code breaks exception handling.
 Promises, on the hand, standardize error handling and provide a way for exceptions to propagate through the chain of Promises.

-A Promise is an object that represents the _result_ of an eventual asynchronous computation.
+A Promise is an object that represents the _result_ of an eventual asynchronous operation.
 That result may or may not be ready at certain time; this is by design: there is no way to synchronously get the value of a promise, the only thing we can expect is to it to invoke some callback function when that value is ready.

-It's important to note that Promises represent eventual **single** asynchronous computations, and cannot be used to represent repeated asynchronous computations.
+It's important to note that Promises represent eventual **single** asynchronous operations, and cannot be used to represent repeated asynchronous operations.

 ### Promise terminology